techlahoma/board_meetings/2020/12_december_minutes.md

  - Elect Officers (3 nominations accepted.
 Kendall President, Diana Varnes for VP, Cecely for Secretary) - Approved
 	 - Nominations for Treasurer: Se Yeon Kim (accepted); Passed
 	 - 3 new board members who can be treasurer as well
- - Approve BOK access for book keeper (Anna Lowe) - Approved - we give Anna Lowe access; she will be a signer & get a debit card (JeffLowe obtained from voting)
+ - Approve bookkeeper (Anna Lowe) as Bank of Oklahoma signer - Approved - we give Anna Lowe access; she will be a signer & get a debit card (Jeff Lowe abstained from voting)
  - End of Year Survey
 	 - Take a look at it to see if there are any questions
  - Budget Discussions (2021)